 Here comes the sun (doo doo doo doo)!
-Spring has nearly sprung, and we’ve got plenty of ideas for things to do in Seattle over the next few months.
-From reliving the moon landing, to frolicking in botanical gardens, we’ve got the scoop on all the local happenings.
+Spring has nearly sprung, and fortunately for us, many of our favorite attractions are reopening after closures related to the pandemic.
+If you're wondering what's currently open in Seattle this Spring, we’ve got a great selection of things to do in Seattle right now!
+From bouncing on trampolines and slacklines, to frolicking in botanical gardens, we’ve got the scoop on all the local happenings.
 If you are looking for spring break planning, check out our handy spring break guide.

 Top Spring Break Activities in Seattle Southside

 - Seattle Seawolves Major League Rugby Match

 You won’t want to miss this one.
 The Museum of Flight is reopen to the public!
 With new social distancing guidelines in place and plenty of space to roam and open air exhibits, you can feel confident that your family will have a safe, fun-filled day at the Museum.
 Don’t wait!
 Get your tickets now.